tolland/ui_challenge_plant_shop/README.md

 - flutter_carousel_widget
 - auto_size_text

-data is provided by a json file in the "assets" folder.
+data is provided by a json file "assets/data/plants.json" which is loaded into a bloc.

+### Issues

+- only tested on android
+- tested on samsung galaxy s9+ and pixel 5 emulators
+- text overflows in landscape mode detail screen

 ## Attribution